japertechnology/game-of-life/README.md

 # Game of Life

-Game of Life developed in HTML
+Game of Life developed in HTML, CSS and Javascript

 ## What Is It?